suberlak/ts_wep/README.md

 ## 7. Example Script

 - **mapSensorAndFieldIdx.py**: Map the sensor name to the field point index based on the sensor's position on the ideal focal plane.
-- **deblendEimg.py**: Do the deblending of eimage.
-The deblending algorithm now can only work on the eimage.

 ## 8. Build the Document